(As at February 2022)

 Public and active transport

-- Upgrading peak hour capacity on T4 Illawarra line by 30% (underway for completion in first half of 2020s as first part of $880m Sydney-wide program)
+- Upgrading peak hour capacity on T4 Illawarra line by 30% (underway for completion around 2024 as first part of $880m Sydney-wide program)

-- 100% air-conditioning on all regular timetabled train services on T4 Illawarra line
+- All regular timetabled train services on T4 Illawarra line now air conditioned

 - Opal card rolled out at all stations on T4 Illawarra line